nahidtry/trysolution/wp-content/plugins/fancy-elementor-flipbox/readme.txt

 == Frequently Asked Questions ==
+= How many styles does it have? =
+4 Styles.
+Flipbox, Rotate Style, Zoom In Style and Zoom Out Style.

 = Could I use this plugin without Elementor Page Builder? = No. You could not use without Elementor since it's a widget for Elementor.